 Did the couple cohabit prior to marrying?

 When divorcing, it is necessary to know if the parties cohabited before the marriage.
 If cohabitation seamlessly traversed the great divide into married life then the period of cohabitation is taken into account when considering how one should deal with the division of assets on divorce.
 It is sometimes the case that parties may well have cohabited for years prior to the marriage only to find that once married the relationship falls apart.
-I have never really understood why this can happen – maybe when parties live together in the absence of marriage they do so in the knowledge that either could legally walk away without too much collateral damage.
 In these situations the court would look at the length of the relationship as a whole and not just the length of the marriage.

 Have the parties cohabited post-separation?

 The issue of cohabitation becomes more opaque when the separated parties enter into a relationship post separation.
 When does the boyfriend/girlfriend become a cohabitee and does it really matter?
 The answer to the latter is yes but proving it may be tricky.
-If, for example, the ex-wife has a maintenance order in her favour and one of the terminating events is her co-habitation with another for a period of 6 months in any 12-month period, then it is likely that she is going to want to maintain the facade that she is not living with the boyfriend as that would result in the termination of her maintenance.
-The court would look at the reality of the situation: How many nights does the boyfriend spend at the wife’s house?
+If, for example, the ex-wife has a maintenance order in her favour and one of the terminating events is her cohabitation with another, then it is likely that she is going to want to maintain the facade that she is not living with the boyfriend as that would result in the termination of her maintenance.
+The court would look at the reality of the situation: how many nights does the boyfriend spend at the wife’s house?
 Is he involved in the children‘s child care?
-Does he financially support or contribute to the wife’s outgoings? …
+Does he financially support or contribute to the wife’s outgoings?

 Cohabitation does not automatically end maintenance claims